mt-class/penn/projects/team13.md

 ./grade < default.out
 ```

 The output of your transliteration system will be graded against a reference transliteration using the [Levenshtein edit distance](wiki), which awards a penalty for each single-character edit (insertion, deletion, or replacement) that must be made to the first string so that it matches the second string.
+We award a smaller (0.5) penalty for substitution errors.

   [wiki]: http://en.wikipedia.org/wiki/Levenshtein_distance